 A year ago, I used to inject my insulin.
 I had two different ‘speed’ injections.
 ‘Fast’ insulin starts working very quickly once it gets into your body and I took it at meal and snack-times so that my body could cope with the rise in blood glucose that happens immediately after eating carbohydrate.
 This would also stop working about four hours later, so would be gone once the meal had been digested.
 I took the amount I needed to cover the food that I ate (ten grammes of carbs need 0.75 units of insulin when I’m not breastfeeding).

 The other was a ‘Long-acting’ insulin, that tried to cover the other times.
-But of course there’s a snag: you only put it in every 12 or 24 hours, so you can’t change the dose when you have been sitting at your desk for five hours and someone’s eaten all the biscuits: nor can you change the dose should you run up a hill.
+But of course there’s a snag: you only put it in every 12 or 24 hours, so you can’t change the dose when you have been working for five hours and someone’s eaten all the biscuits: nor can you change the dose should you run up a hill.
 So I’d take an approximate average dose which might be far too much at jog-o-clock and far too little at sleep-o-clock-in-the-morning.
 What I really needed was a Numpty to inject fast-acting insulin ALL THE TIME and vary the dose according to my requirements at that second, but such numpties are not widely available on the NHS and even if they were and even if it were practical, the doses involved were so small (that is, 0.003ml an hour at one in the morning) that even the steadiest-handed numpty in all of numptydom would be unable to accurately measure it….

 Of course, you know what I am going to say.
 This thing in my pocket, an ‘insulin pump,’ is a super-dooper-clever-syringe-driver, about the size of a match-box, that very accurately injects tiny amounts of fast-acting insulin all the time!
 I can slow it down and speed it up and even programme it to change dose at certain times of day.
 It sends the insulin down a little tube which attaches to a cannula under my skin and this is, frankly, a bit freaky becasue it is always attached.
 I am reminded I am ‘ill’ every time I get undressed; it goes everywhere I go except the swimming pool; the kids pull it out sometimes which hurts a little and is very annoying; on a bad day, it makes me feel extremely unsexy too.